 One word – Lists.

-Twitter Lists is a feature that has been around from the early days of Twitter and it’s one of the most useful features on the platform.
+Twitter Lists are essentially filtered timelines and it’s one of the most useful features on the platform.

 Here’s how it works:

 1. Click on Lists on your profile page

 3. Name the List and provide a description